sensu/sensu-docs-legacy/docs/0.29/reference/server.md

 servers &ndash; check requests for a given check (based on the check name) will be published at the <abbr title="typically accurate within 500ms">exact same time</abbr>.
-The also means that in the event of a Sensu server restart and/or Sensu leader re-election (i.e. if a new Sensu server leader is elected to replace an unresponsive leader), check execution scheduling intervals should remain consistent.
+The also means that in the event of a Sensu server restart and/or Sensu server task re-election (i.e. if a new Sensu server is elected to become reponsible for check execution scheduling), check execution scheduling intervals will remain consistent.

 In fact, because this algorithm is also shared by the Sensu client &ndash; which provides decentralized check execution scheduling in the form of [standalone